-Forgive me the continuous play on words that are scattered in this post.
-In August, I came to the end of the road on my ten year writing journey to document the healing journey that my son and I embarked upon.
+In August, I came to the end of my ten year writing marathon to document the healing journey that my son and I embarked upon.
 The Scenic Route will be published in January.
-Why did it take so long you may well ask?
+Why did it take so long, you may well ask?
 For one, I’m not a writer.
 I became a writer over the course of the journey, partly as a way of holding on to my own sanity by having a Purpose in life.
 Finding a purpose in life is one of the many side roads that Chris and I ventured off on, me doing the driving and he mainly along for the ride, at least for a good part of these years.
 I felt sure that if he found a Purpose in life, too, perhaps he would eventually take over the steering wheel.

 Chapter 46 opens when Chris is 27, which is 7 years after his first psychotic breakdown, and after multiple therapies have been tried.
 I had come to see by then that there is no express route to recovery.

 LONG STRETCHES OF TIME passed, during which Chris did almost nothing during the day except run an occasional errand for his parents.
 He met twice a week with Doctor Stern (for psychotherapy), once a month with the occupational therapist, and once a week with the church choir director (for voice lessons).